raymondworkshop/raymondworkshop.github.io/_posts/about.md

 <br>

 I like problem solving, and reading.
 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
+I am also available for short term consulting.
 You can also find me on [Twitter](https://twitter.com/_muyun) or [Github](https://github.com/muyun).
 <br> <br>

 Outside of Technology & Philosophy world, I also like self-improvement, and experiencing something.